 -Edward Figueroa, Social Worker at The Bronx Residential Center Artistic Noise is an arts and entrepreneurship program for youth involved in the juvenile justice system.
 The program provides an opportunity for participants to process and document their lives using the visual arts while learning valuable life and job skills.
 Through the creation of artwork exploring issues such as self-identity, hope, incarceration, and dreams- along with the exhibition and marketing of their artwork -- the young people involved are empowered by - 1) following a complex project through to fruition; 2) having their voices heard through a visual medium; 3) participating in a collaborative project with their peers and facilitators.

 By working with youth both inside the detention facility and back in the community Artistic Noise provides continuity for youth who are often experiencing trauma and upheaval in their lives.
-The program's flexible structure gives job training to youth who often lack the skills, experience and maturity needed to succeed in standard employment training or job situations.
+The program's flexible structure gives job training to youth who often lack the skills and experience needed to succeed in standard employment training or job situations.
 Artistic Noise (formerly Hear Us Make Artistic Noise or H.U.M.A.N.) was founded in Boston in 2001 and developed a New York City chapter in 2008.
 The program recently established itself as an independent non-profit but previously operated under the umbrella of the Juvenile Rights Advocacy Project (JRAP) at Boston College Law School.

 Artistic Noise seeks to affect individual and systemic change within the juvenile justice system by: